Pinned QMA: The power of fixing a few qubits in proofs: Pinned Local Hamiltonians: a complexity viewpoint

 Let us summarize.
 Our target Hamiltonian $H$ acting on $n$ qubits has $M$ Pauli terms with real prefactors and locality at most 2.
 In step 1, we built an $n+1$ qubit permutation Hamiltonian $H'$ with locality at most 3, which did not yet include the desired real prefactors.
 In step 2, we constructed the final permutation Hamiltonian $H''$ which works on $n+Q+2$ qubits, and has at most $2M\times (Q+1)$ terms, with locality at most 5.
-We pinned the ancilla qubits $z$ and $q_0$ into the state vector $\ket{-}$, and the ancilla qubits $q_1,\dots,q_Q$ into the states \eqref{permpin}.
-Determining the lowest energy of the pinned 5-local permutation Hamiltonian $H''$, with $Q+2$ pinned qubits, is thus \emph{QMA}-hard, as it implies determining the ground state energy of the target local Hamiltonian $H$, an instance of the \emph{QMA}-complete problem Local Hamiltonian.
-Therefore, the Pinned permutation Hamiltonian problem is \emph{QMA}-hard, as well as \emph{QMA}-complete. \end{proof}
+We pinned the auxiliary qubits $z$ and $q_0$ into the state vector $\ket{-}$, and the auxiliary qubits $q_1,\dots,q_Q$ into the states \eqref{permpin}.
+Determining the lowest energy of the pinned 5-local permutation Hamiltonian $H''$, with $Q+2$ pinned qubits, is thus \emph{\QMA}-hard, as it implies determining the ground state energy of the target local Hamiltonian $H$, an instance of the \emph{\QMA}-complete problem Local Hamiltonian.
+Therefore, the Pinned permutation Hamiltonian problem is \emph{\QMA}-hard, as well as \emph{\QMA}-complete. \end{proof}